cristianozanca/greenlemon/README.md

 Installation:

-1) Click "Donload ZIP" button on the top right menu of this page.
+1) Click "Download ZIP" button on the top right menu of this page.

 2) Rename the file from greentheme-master.zip to greentheme.zip